Frequently Asked Questions

 back to top

-US backup withholding tax may apply to dividends on our ordinary shares if a US Holder (as defined above) fails to provide an accurate taxpayer identification number (on an IRS Form W-9) to the relevant transfer agent or is otherwise subject to backup withholding.
-Non-US Holders may be required to comply with certification and identification procedures to establish an exemption from US backup withholding tax, including by providing an appropriate IRS Form W-8 certifying that such holder is not a US Holder.
+US backup withholding tax may apply to dividends on our ordinary shares if a US Holder (as defined above) fails to provide an accurate taxpayer identification number to the relevant transfer agent or is otherwise subject to backup withholding.
+Non-US Holders may be required to comply with certification and identification procedures to establish an exemption from US backup withholding tax, certifying that such holder is not a US Holder.
+Please consult with your tax adviser on the information and the forms needed to be provided.

 back to top